Zoo Technology AAS

 Continuing on to veterinary medicine

 Degrees in veterinary medicine (including veterinary technician) require a different/additional academic path.
 A general math/science degree is usually a more direct route to prepare you for transfer.
-You may opt to complete the Zoo Technology degree before or after they complete a degree in veterinary technology to better prepare them for working in a zoo's hospital.
+You may opt to complete the Zoo Technology degree before or after you complete a degree in veterinary technology to better prepare you for working in a zoo's hospital.

 Admission & program information